 Additionally, Josephine has assisted in internal investigations for multi-jurisdictional companies in respect of corporate and compliance breaches and advising on reporting obligations and anti-money laundering matters.

-In recent times, Josephine has been involved in several landmark decisions that have shaped Singapore’s legal landscape.
-These include offences involving proceeds of crime under the Corruption, Drug Trafficking & Other Serious Crimes Act, offences under the Casino Cheating Act, and market manipulation offences under the Securities and Futures Act.
+In recent times, she has been involved in several landmark decisions that have shaped Singapore’s legal landscape.
+These include offences involving proceeds of crime under the Corruption, Drug Trafficking & Other Serious Crimes Act, offences under the Casino Control Act, and market manipulation offences under the Securities and Futures Act.

 Josephine has experience at all levels of the Singapore courts for both criminal and commercial matters.
-She has succeeded as lead counsel in a hearing before the Court of Appeal arising out of a decision rendered by the Singapore International Commercial Court (“SICC”) and led criminal trials.
-She has also been involved in a wide range of commercial dispute resolution work relating to securities litigation, shareholders’ disputes and hotel management disputes.
+She has succeeded as lead counsel before the Court of Appeal arising out of a decision rendered by the Singapore International Commercial Court (“SICC”) and led criminal trials.
+She has also been involved in a wide range of commercial disputes relating to securities litigation, shareholders’ disputes, hotel management disputes and employment-related matters.

 Notable Cases & Transactions

 - Assisted in a complex suit representing a BVI company before the SICC in a $150 million claim for the wrongful disposal of shares used as collateral.
 This case involved novel loan agreements and issues on share disposals and its impact on the market share price (Yuanta Asset Management International Ltd and anor v Telemedia Pacific Group Ltd and anor appeal 2 SLR 21).

 - Acted in a claim for repayment of monies arising from a contractual agreement involving the sourcing of LNG between a Macau state owned enterprise and the Indonesian gas authority (Tong Seak Kan and anor v Jaya Sudhir a/l Jayaram SGHC 190).